Malta corridor into the US

 What the Malta register costs in America.

-• "Malta-licensed" reads as opaque to an American reader.
+• "Malta-licensed" lands as opaque to an American buyer.
 The licensing body is not a known category anchor in the US.
 The credential is invisible.

 • MGA and MFSA credentials do not translate into US buyer trust.
 The American buyer has no mental reference for either authority.

 • EU-passported status does not carry in America.
 Passporting is a single-market mechanism.
-In the US it reads as technical jargon.
+In the US it lands as technical jargon.

-• Pricing in euros with tax-gross mechanics reads as soft.
+• Pricing in euros with tax-gross mechanics lands as soft.
 The American buyer expects dollar-denominated, firm, net pricing that signals commercial seriousness.

-• Company lineage through corporate-service providers reads as shell-like to US compliance teams.
+• Company lineage through corporate-service providers lands as shell-like to US compliance teams.
 The real operating footprint is hidden by the legal scaffolding.

 • Gaming-adjacent language triggers US regulatory-category confusion even for non-gaming businesses.
 A single stray phrase drops the company into a category it does not belong in.

 The business is real.
-The frame around it reads wrong to the American buyer.
+The frame around it scores the wrong signals to the American buyer.
 The fix is architectural, not cosmetic.

 How engagements start